Effects of Recent Hurricanes on BLS Data Collection and Reporting

 The estimates of employment, hours, and earnings for Puerto Rico and the U.S Virgin Islands are published by BLS in the State Employment and Unemployment news release.
 Puerto Rico also produces geographic area estimates with guidance from BLS.
 These estimates are published in the Metropolitan Area Employment and Unemployment news release.

-Employment, hours, and earnings estimates for Texas, Florida and other areas affected by the hurricanes will be released on October 20, 2017, in the State Employment and Unemployment news release.
+Employment, hours, and earnings estimates for Texas, Florida and other areas affected by the hurricanes were released October 20 and November 17 in the State Employment and Unemployment news release.

 Current Population Survey (Household Survey)